ptitbigorneau/Plugin-TeamSpeakViewer-For-B3/README.txt

 # SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ##################################################################################

-teamspeakviewer plugin (v1.2.1) for B3
+teamspeakviewer plugin (v1.3) for B3

 Installation
 ------------

  * copy teamspeakviewer.py into b3/extplugins
- * copy teamspeakviewer.xml into b3/extplugins/conf
+ * copy teamspeakviewer.ini into b3/extplugins/conf
  * folder /ts3 into into your b3 root directory
- * edit teamspeakviewer.xml
+ * edit teamspeakviewer.ini
    modify teamspeak server address modify teamspeak server connection address modify query port